Dickson County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

 When you're arrested for DUI (Driving Under the Influence) in Dickson County, Tennessee, your vehicle is typically impounded.
 This is standard procedure to ensure public safety and prevent further offenses.
-The police need to remove the vehicle from the road, and impound lots provide secure storage.
+The Dickson County Sheriff’s Office will arrange for a towing company to remove your vehicle from the roadside.
 Understanding this process is the first step in getting your car back.

 Where Is Your Car?